k-stz/tun-tap/README.md

 They are, for example, the basis for VPN client/server implementation, allowing packets routed to them to be send to a userspace program, thus enabling tunneling needed for a VPN implementation.
 - Source: "VPNs, Proxies and Secure Tunnels Explained (Deepdive)" (2023) by liveoverflow https://www.youtube.com/watch?v=32KKwgF67Ho

+# "Tunneling" definition
+Source: RFC 2003: "IP Encapsulation within IP", Section "1.
+Introduction" (1996)
+>
+   This document specifies a method by which an IP datagram may be encapsulated (carried as payload) within an IP datagram.Encapsulation is suggested as a means to alter the normal IP routing for datagrams, by delivering them to an intermediate destination that would otherwise not be selected based on the (network part of the) IP Destination Address field in the original IP header.
+Once the encapsulated datagram arrives at this intermediate destination node, it is decapsulated, yielding the original IP datagram, which is then delivered to the destination indicated by the original Destination Address field.
+This use of encapsulation and decapsulation of a datagram is frequently referred to as **"tunneling"** the datagram, and the encapsulator and decapsulator are then considered to be the "endpoints" of the tunnel.

 # Instruction
 ## Create TUN/TAP interface
 Create persistent tun/tap virtual network interface named `mytun`.
 Then afterwards list all network interfaces with `ip addr` and find the newly created `mytun` virtual network interface: